-On a flight to Israel, I was seated next to a stranger who was an evangelical Christian.
-He enthusiastically shared his excitement about visiting the “Holyland” for the very first time.
+On a flight to Israel, I was seated next to a man named Mark, who happened to be an evangelical Christian.
+Mark shared his excitement about visiting the “Holyland” for the very first time.

 Our conversation was cordial.
-However, at 35,000 feet, he challenged me to accept Jesus and the New Testament.
-I preferred not to debate the issue while on a plane, so I asked him to stop and respect my personal space.
+However, at 35,000 feet, Mark challenged me to accept Jesus and the New Testament.
+I preferred not to debate while on a plane, so I asked him to stop and respect my personal space.

-I asked him if he accepted the authority of the Jewish Bible, which he called the “Old Testament.”
-He said he did and considered it to be the literal “inspired word of God.”
-I then questioned him, “what if the Book of Mormon contradicted the original inspired word of God?”
-He was adamant that this would prove that the new book was not true.
+However, this zealous Christian persisted in sharing his faith for more than an hour.
+At this point, I decided it was time to defend my faith.
+I asked Mark if he accepted the authority of the Jewish Bible, which he called the “Old Testament.”
+He responded that he did, and he told me he considered it to be the infallible “inspired word of God.”
+After hearing this, I posed the following question to him.
+“What would you say if the more recent Book of Mormon contradicted the original inspired word of God?”
+Without missing a beat, he insisted that this would prove that the Book of Mormon was not true.

-In the same way, I said, I cannot accept the New Testament because it contradicts the “Old” Testament many times.
-He responded, “show me one contradiction, and I will leave you alone.”
+I explained I could not accept the New Testament for the very same reason because it contradicted the “Old” Testament many times.
+In disbelief, he responded, “Show me one contradiction, and I will leave you alone.”

-I pointed out several contradictions.
-However, one, in particular, shocked him because the New Testament contradicts something stated, not once but three times in the Jewish Bible.
+Using Mark’s bible, I pointed out several contradictions.
+However, one specific contradiction shocked him because the New Testament contradicted something stated not once but three times in the Jewish Bible.

-In Hebrew, “Shemot” means “names.”
-After listing the names of the twelve sons of Yaacov, the Torah proclaims that the total number of people who “emerged from Yaacov were seventy” (Exodus 1:2).
+In a turning point in Jewish history, this week’s Torah portion, Shemot (Exodus 1:1- 6:1), records that Jacob’s twelve sons were forged into a fledgling nation.
+In Hebrew, the word “shemot” means “names.”
+After listing the names of the twelve sons of Jacob, the Torah proclaims that the total number of people who “emerged from Jacob were seventy” (Exodus 1:5).

-The number “seventy” is mentioned three times in the Torah.
-First in Genesis 46:27 where it says, “all the people from Yaacov’s household who came to Egypt were seventy,” the second time is in this week’s portion, and the third time in Deuteronomy.
+The number “seventy” is significant and is repeated three times in the Torah.
+The first time is in Genesis 46:27, which states, “All the people from Jacobs’s household who came to Egypt were seventy.”
+As noted, the number seventy is mentioned a second time in this week’s Torah portion.

-This last verse is very familiar to Jews.
-Every Passover, we read it in the traditional Haggadah proclaiming, “your ancestors went down to Egypt seventy persons in all, and now the Lord your God has made you as numerous as the stars of heaven” (Deuteronomy 10:22).
+Most Jews are more familiar with the third reference to the number seventy because we recite it aloud every Passover.
+During the traditional reading of the Haggadah, we retell the story of Exodus from Egypt.
+We are reminded, “Your ancestors went down to Egypt seventy persons in all, and now the Lord your God has made you as numerous as the stars of heaven” (Deuteronomy 10:22).

-It is noteworthy that population experts calculate that the exponential growth of seventy people during 210 years of Egyptian exile could surpass 2 million people and this corresponds to the number mentioned in Exodus 12:37.
+Population experts calculate that the exponential growth of seventy people during 210 years of Egyptian exile could surpass two million people.
+Remarkably, this number of people corresponds closely to the number mentioned in Exodus 12:37.

-He offered numerous rationalizations to explain the discrepancy.
-Then he vehemently declared that it does not matter since there is no way to calculate the actual historical number.
-I responded, “you mean it’s not provable like the historical and archeological fact that Yaacov is buried in the city of Hebron, as mentioned in Genesis 49:29-30.
-“Exactly,” he exclaimed.
+Not willing to give up, Mark vehemently declared that the numbers seventy or seventy-five did not matter, since there is no way to calculate the actual historical number.
+I responded, “You consider it unverifiable, unlike the historical and archeological fact that Jacob was buried in the city of Hebron, as mentioned in Genesis 49:29-30.”

-I then showed him another New Testament contradiction, where Acts 7:16 mistakenly claims Yaacov was buried in the city of Shechem, 50 miles north of Hebron.
-He was dumbstruck and did not say another word to me the entire flight.
+At this point, I asked Mark to read Acts 7:16, which mistakenly claims Jacob was buried in the city of Shechem, 50 miles north of Hebron.
+He was dumbstruck and did not say another word to me for the duration of the flight.

-Even at 35,000 feet, we see that knowledge of the Torah is the best way to survive missionary challenges, which are based on misquotes, mistranslations, and even fabrications.
-As King Solomon put it, “the advantage of knowledge is that wisdom preserves the life of those who have it” (Ecclesiastes 7:12).
+Even at 35,000 feet, knowledge of the Torah is the best way to survive missionary challenges, which are consistently based on misquotes, mistranslations, and even fabrications.
+As King Solomon eloquently wrote, “The advantage of knowledge is that wisdom preserves the life of those who have it” (Ecclesiastes 7:12).